OYPT-CA — Welcome

 Model Overview

-OYPT-CA uses a Linear Mixed-Effects (LME) model to predict almond yield from satellite-derived vegetation and moisture indices.
-The model uses previous year's data (lag-1) to predict the current year's harvest — meaning predictions are available before the growing season begins.
+OYPT-CA uses a proprietary statistical model to predict almond yield from satellite remote sensing data and orchard characteristics.
+The model uses previous year's satellite observations to predict the current year's harvest — meaning predictions are available before the growing season begins.

-The LME framework accounts for orchard-level variability through random intercepts, allowing the model to learn each orchard's baseline productivity while sharing information about how spectral features drive year-to-year changes across all orchards.
+The modeling framework accounts for orchard-level variability, learning each orchard's baseline productivity while identifying how satellite-derived features drive year-to-year yield changes.

 Confidence Intervals

-The prediction interval reflects: (1) residual model error and (2) unknown orchard-level effects.
-For new orchards (not in the training set), the interval is wider because orchard-specific adjustments cannot be applied.
+The prediction interval reflects model uncertainty.
+For orchards not in the training data, the interval is wider to account for unknown orchard-specific factors.

 Data Sources